JoanaS2/Sea-Essence/README.md

 ## Deployment

 The site was deployed using GitHub Pages.
-This was done as followed:
+This was done as follows:

 - Log in to Git Hub
 - Find the repository for the project and navigate to the settings tab
-- Click on the pages link, on the left side of the navigation bar
+- Click on the page's link, on the left side of the navigation bar
 - Once in the source section, select the main branch from the drop-down selection and select root from the drop-down folder menu.
 -Lastly, click save and the live GitHub pages are now deployed.